+Next, we run heterogeneity analyses based on an alternative measure of electoral incentives: the competitiveness of the race.
 By construction, the RDD focuses on mayors who won by a small margin in 2016 and who are thus likely to face more competition in the next election than mayors who secured a large victory margin.
 If electoral incentives are driving our results, we would expect the effects to be larger for the former.

-To test this prediction, we run an OLS estimation in which we regress our main COVID-19-death outcomes on the treatment variable (having a female mayor) and include an interaction term between the victory margin and the treatment variable.
+To test this, we run an OLS estimation in which we regress our main COVID-19-death outcome on the treatment variable (having a female mayor) and include an interaction term between the victory margin and the treatment variable.
 We also include the victory margin in the regression and control for all municipality characteristics displayed in Table 1 and all winner characteristics displayed in Table 2.
 While the causal interpretation of the effects is more difficult, this analysis allows us to see how the impact evolves as the victory margin of the mayor increases.

 As shown in Table 6, the impact of the treatment goes in the same direction as in the main RD analysis for both periods.
 In the full sample, the point estimates associated with the treatment are small and nonsignificant (Columns 1 and 4).
-The effects become large and significant when we restrict the sample to more competitive elections - those with a victory margin smaller than 10 or 5 percentage points (Columns 2 and 4 and Columns 3 and 6, respectively).
-More interestingly, in all regressions, the coefficient of the interaction term is negative in Period 1 and positive in Period 4.
-Focusing on elections won by a vote margin smaller than 10 percentage points, we see that the estimates associated with the treatment are very close to those obtained with the RDD (0.37 for Period 1 and -0.95 for
+The effects become large and significant when we restrict the sample to more competitive elections - those with a victory margin smaller than 10 or 5 percentage points (Columns 2 and 5 and Columns 3 and 6, respectively).
+More interestingly, in all regressions, the coefficient of the interaction term is negative in period 1 and positive in period 4.
+Focusing on elections won by a vote margin smaller than 10 percentage points, we see that the estimates associated with the treatment are very close to those obtained with the RDD (0.37 for period 1 and -0.95 for period 4; Columns 2 and 5).
+This is reassuring, as these effects can be interpreted as the impact of having a female mayor when the vote margin is zero, which corresponds to the impact at the discontinuity estimated with the RDD.
+The coefficient of the interaction term further shows that the magnitude of the effect decreases as the victory margin increases, disappearing if we go from a 0- to a 10-percentage-point victory margin.33